Tokarson3/HCI/stage2_requirements/personas/persona1_template.md

 ## Pain Points & Challenges
 [Describe the main frustrations, obstacles, or inefficiencies they encounter related to the product or service you are designing for.]
---Tracking progress takes extra time
+Tracking progress takes extra time, it is not all in one place
--Nie ma jednego miejsca